opentorah/opentorah/README.md

 I decided to switch to a model that uses a state monad of sorts.
-I did not immediately realize that ZIO actually has state monad built-in, so I rewrote my parsers using Cats; that was a major improvement :) When I finally understood how to use ZIO's state monad, I rewrote the code again uzing ZIO - what a pleasure!
+I did not immediately realize that ZIO actually has state monad built-in, so I rewrote my parsers using Cats; that was a major improvement :) When I finally understood how to use ZIO's state monad, I rewrote the code again using ZIO - what a pleasure!

 ### XML generation ###

 In web-apps, I need to generate XML.
-I tried using [ScalaTags](https://www.lihaoyi.com/scalatags/) for that, and they work, but there is no clean [interoperability](https://github.com/lihaoyi/scalatags/issues/102) with Scala XML, so generating - say - HTML wrappers for XML parsed from files is not pleasant, and since ScalaTags does not (in my opinion) have obvious advantages over Scala XML, I decided not to bother with it.
+I tried using [ScalaTags](https://com-lihaoyi.github.io/scalatags/) for that, and they work, but there is no clean [interoperability](https://github.com/lihaoyi/scalatags/issues/102) with Scala XML, so generating - say - HTML wrappers for XML parsed from files is not pleasant, and since ScalaTags does not (in my opinion) have obvious advantages over Scala XML, I decided not to bother with it.